AS5553D: Counterfeit Electrical, Electronic, and Electromechanical (EEE) Parts; Avoidance, Detection, Mitigation, and Disposition

-AS5553 was first published in 2009 by SAE international, with revisions made in 2013, 2016 and 2019.
-The first standard was developed as a response to the heightened risk of counterfeit electrical, electronic and electromechanical (EEE) parts entering the global aerospace supply chain, along with other high-reliability and critical sectors, which pose significant performance, reliability, and safety risks.
+AS5553 was first published in 2009 by SAE international, with revisions made in 2013, 2016, 2019, and 2022.
+The first standard was developed as a response to the heightened risk of counterfeit electrical, electronic, and electromechanical (EEE) parts entering the global aerospace supply chain, along with other high-reliability and critical sectors, which pose significant performance, reliability, and safety risks.
 The revisions of AS5553 are in response to continually evolving risks related to EEE parts.

-The newest revision, SAE AS5553C, was updated in March, 2019.
-The current version includes requirements, practices, and methods related to EEE parts management, supplier management, procurement, traceability and control, training and response strategies when untrustworthy parts are found.
+The newest revision, SAE AS5553D, was updated in April 2022.
+The current version includes requirements, practices, and methods related to EEE parts management, supplier management, procurement, traceability and control, training, and response strategies when untrustworthy parts are found.
 These requirements are intended to be carried down throughout the supply chain.
 The mitigation of counterfeit EEE parts of this standard is risk-based.
 The mitigation steps vary depending on the cruciality of the application, desired performance, and reliability of the equipment/hardware.

-After the publication of AS5553 in 2009, the standard was adopted by NASA and the DOD.
+After the publication of AS5553 in 2009, NASA and the DOD adopted the standard.

 Incorporates recognized best practices in: